 Translating findings across the spectrum of research disciplines.

-These six complementary scientific programs serve as vehicles for discovery:
+These five complementary scientific programs serve as vehicles for discovery:

 - Cancer Cell Networks